Krukov/cashews/Readme.md

 ### Invalidation
 Cache invalidation - on of the main Computer Science well known problem.
-That's why 'ttl' is a required parameter for all cache decorators
+That's why `ttl` is a required parameter for all cache decorators
 Another strategy to cache invalidation implement in next api:

     from cashews import cache